Avvale-IA-CICD/AvvaleCPI/REPSOL - SFTP IFLOWS/Connectivity_test_UK2_SFTP_copy/1.0.1/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-This iFlow retrieves a file from an SFTP server, transforms the filename, performs message mapping, and then sends the file to another SFTP server.
+This iFlow retrieves a file from an SFTP server, transforms the filename, maps a message and then sends it to another SFTP server.

 - **Involved systems with Adapters Type and Endpoint Type**
-    - Sender1: SFTP (EndpointSender)
-    - Receiver: SFTP (EndpointRecevier)
+  - Sender1 (SFTP, EndpointSender)
+  - Receiver (SFTP, EndpointRecevier)

 - **Key steps**
- 1. Start: Receive file from the initial SFTP sender.
+  1. Retrieve file from SFTP server using Sender1 adapter.
- 2. JavaScript 1: Executes a JavaScript script (no script code defined).
+  2. Execute a JavaScript.
- 3. Transform Filename: Executes a Groovy script named "transformFilename.groovy" to modify the filename.
+  3. Transform Filename via Groovy Script.
- 4. Message Mapping 1: Performs a message mapping.
+  4. Perform message mapping.
- 5. Send 1: Sends the file to the destination SFTP receiver.
+  5. Send the message to SFTP server using Receiver adapter.
- 6. End: Completes the iFlow.

 - **Message transformation**
-    - Transform Filename: Uses Groovy script `transformFilename.groovy`.
+  - Transform Filename using `transformFilename.groovy` script.
-    - Message Mapping 1: Message Mapping activity configured, but mapping name is not set (empty values for mappinguri and mappingname)
+  - Message Mapping (no specific mapping specified in the XML)

 - **Externalized parameters list, configured values and their descriptions**
-    - `host`: Configured value: `portaluk2.rg.repsol.com:22`.
-Description: SFTP server host and port for the destination SFTP receiver.
-    - `user_uk2`: Configured value: ``.
-Description: Username for destination SFTP receiver.
+  - host: portaluk2.rg.repsol.com:22 (No description available)
+  - user_uk2:  (No description available)

 - **DataStore / JMS Dependency**
 Not Found